mai

 Noun

-(classifier cái) mai • (𨨦)
+(classifier cái) mai

-1. (of crabs, turtles and tortoises) shell
+1. (of crabs, turtles and tortoises) carapace (dorsal shell)

 Etymology 4